rtbrick/bngblaster/docsrc/sources/access/pppoe.rst

 use case of the BNG Blaster supporting 1:1 and N:1 VLAN mode.

-The BNG Blaster concept is leaned to the idea of fail-fast.
+The BNG Blaster concept is based on the idea of fail-fast.
 Therefore PPPoE sessions may not be established if not all expected conditions are fulfilled.
 PPPoE sessions become established only if all enabled network protocols